FBI agents who had accused bureau of politicization during Biden administration reach settlements

 WASHINGTON (AP) — The Justice Department has reached settlements with a group of current and former FBI agents who have said they were disciplined for invoking personal and political views, including about the Jan.
-6, 2021 Capitol riot and the COVID-19 vaccine, or for clashing with supervisors about approaches to investigations, their lawyers said Tuesday.
+6, 2021, Capitol riot and the COVID-19 vaccine, and for clashing with supervisors about approaches to investigations, their lawyers said Tuesday.

 Three of the agents are returning to duty at the FBI.
 Others are being permitted to voluntarily retire, and some are receiving restoration of back pay and benefits, the organization said in a statement announcing the deals.
 The FBI did not return an email seeking comment, though Director Kash Patel said on social media last week that agreements had been reached.